 Two operators of an alleged counterfeit cashier’s check scam have been arrested in Canada.
-This secret shopper scam has cheated potential mystery shoppers out of hundreds or even thousands of dollars each.
+This secret shopper scam has cheated potential mystery shoppers out of hundreds or even thousands of dollars each, according to this Connecticut Bail Bonds Group.
 Variations of the scam have involved lotteries, eBay and CraigsList purchases and other scenarios, but the mystery shopper angle has gotten a lot of attention lately.

 These scams involve sending checks to potential mystery shoppers, often people who have posted their resumes on online job sites.
 The scammers try to look legitimate by using the logos of respected companies, such as Western Union, WalMart, Starbucks, and many others in the letter that accompanies the bogus check.
 Many times, the scammers use the name of a real mystery shopping company although, obviously, they are not connected to a legitimate company at all.